What Is Breast Lift Surgery?

 - Increase firmness of soft breasts by removing excess skin

-- Increased volume of breasts when combined with insertion of implant
+- Increased volume of breasts when combined with insertion of breast implants

 - Reduced skin irritation under breast folds

-Most patients need two to three weeks off work.
-You will be able to do basic duties, including looking after children, but should avoid heavy lifting.
-You should not do any strenuous exercise for about six weeks.
+Patients typically need to take about two to three weeks off work.
+However, you should be able to do normal day-to-day activities, including caring for children.
+You should avoid strenuous exercise for about four to six weeks.

 - Anaesthetic problems

 - Bruising, bleeding, haematoma formation